How To Make Glitter Tumblers With Epoxy For Beginners?

 Keep stirring until everything has been thoroughly dispersed throughout the liquid mixture, ensuring no air bubbles.

 You can do this by hand or with a drill mixer attached to a stand or electric hand mixer (don’t use a food processor).
-Once mixed well, add the glitter to the mixture while constantly stirring until you achieve desired color saturation.
+Once mixed well, add the glitter to the mixture while constantly stirring until you achieve the desired color saturation.

-Then add any other decorative elements, such as vinyl decals or extra glitter, before coating with another layer of clear epoxy resin for durability.
+Then, add any other decorative elements, such as vinyl decals or extra glitter, before coating with another layer of clear epoxy resin for durability.

 Apply glitter generously to the tumbler and allow it to dry for at least 24 hours before using or giving it as a gift.
 You can leave the tumbler plain, but if you want some extra pizzazz, apply a vinyl decal of your choice over everything else!